freemansoft/ephemeral-disk-encryption-azure/README.md

 # TODO
 * Add encryption of ephemeral disks using the secret retireved from Azure KeyValut

-# Createing a Resource group, secretes and a VM
+# Creating a Resource group, secretes and a VM
 1. Install the Azure CLI.
     * Ubuntu currently has the latest installed.
 So WSL2 developers running Ubuntu should be fine
     * `az --version` should be 2.26.1 _or later_